triplevvv1928/MOBILE_PHONE-PRICE-PREDICTION/README.md

 # Mobile Phone Price Prediction

-In this project, we are going to explore and analyze a dataset which contains specifications of two thousand mobile phones and try to predict optimum price ranges for a list of mobile phones in the market by applying various machine learning algorithms such as logistic regression, decision tree, random forest and k-nearest neighbors(knn).
+In this project, we are going to explore and analyze a dataset which contains specifications of two thousand mobile phones and try to predict optimum price ranges for a list of mobile phones in the market by applying various machine learning algorithms such as random forest and k-nearest neighbors(knn).

 ## 1. Data